dasher-project/dasher-web/documents/Specification/05ZoomBoxPalette/ZoomBoxPalette.md

     number of child nodes.
 Group nodes are never leaf nodes.

 -   One or more **Principal** nodes.
-Each principal node is either a child of the palette root, or the child of a group node.
+Each principal node is either a child of the palette root, or a child of a group node.
 Principal nodes don't have child nodes.
 Principal nodes are always leaf nodes.
+All leaf nodes in a palette hierarchy are principal nodes.

 The child nodes of a node are ordered in the palette.